 You can use any broccoli or cauliflower

-While this is a recipe for pickled romanesco you can just use normal cauliflower instead if you like.
-Just replace the romanesco with standard cauliflower and follow the rest of the ingredients and recipe as normal.
+While this is a recipe for pickled romanesco you can just use normal broccoli or even cauliflower instead if you like.
+Just replace the romanesco with standard broccoli (or cauliflower) and follow the rest of the ingredients and recipe as normal.

 This pickle is handy for serving with cold meats or on the side with baked ham or just chick it on the cheeseboard to give a bit of crunch and a flavour change at the end of the meal or for that cheesy evening snack attack.

 How long will this pickle last